Looking for another Oktoberfest trip?

 Suds & Slides(extra cost)

-Note: This excursion is seasonal and only runs from May through October.
-Availability is subject to your tour’s departure date.
+Note: This excursion is seasonal and only runs from mid-May through mid-October.
+Availability is subject to your tour’s departure date and weather that day.

 Day 6: Travel to Munich